ourgiantleaphackathon/resources/readme.md

 ## Juding Criteria
+Notes:
+1. Achieving Goal #5 of the SDGs is a strict must-have demand from the projects.
+2. Using space technology or savoir-faire is also a strict demand.

-- (20%) Original idea : Which is the level of originality/innovation of your project; is it disruptive or incremental?
+- (30%) Focus, Originality,  and Innovation : Which is the level of originality/innovation of your project; is it disruptive or incremental?

-- (20%) Is the project financially viable?
+- (10%) Is the project financially viable?
 It doesn’t have to be, but if it is, the project will score higher.

--  (20%) Achieving Goal #5 of the SDGs is a strict demand from the projects.
--  (20%) Using space technology or savoir-faire is also a strict demand.
-- (20%) The project has to have made a significant impact for gender equality  by 2030.
+- (30%) Feasibility, Implementation, and Impact : Will the project make a significant impact for gender equality by 2030?

+- (20%) Quality of the pitch : Clarity, appeal, timing, handling Q&A.

+- (10%) Grade from the Organising team : Quality of the deliverables and your overall participation in the hackathon program?

 - =100%

 ## 🏆Awards:

 All members of the Our Giant Leap Hackathon winning team will receive partial scholarships to one of the International Space University’s renowned programs!
+Also, the winning team will receive 5 hours of mentorship with the Starburst Aerospace accelerator to help the team take their idea forward!

 Glossary: